emer/axon/PVLV.md

 # BLA: Basolateral Amygdala

 The basolateral amygdala learns to associate an initially neutral CS with the US that it is reliably associated with.
 This learning provides a key step in enabling the system to later recognize the CS as a "trigger" opportunity to obtain its associated US -- if that US is consistent with the current Drive state (e.g., the CS is associated with food and the system is "hungry"), then it should engage a goal to obtain the US.
 In the classical conditioning paradigm pioneered by Pavlov, the CS was a bell and the US was food.
 The BLA learns the link between the bell and the food, effectively "translating" the meaning of the CS into pre-existing pathways in the brain that process different USs, thus causing Pavlov's dogs to salivate upon hearing the tone.

-The BLA learns at the time of the US, in response to dopamine and ACh (see below), so any stimulus reliably present just before the onset of the US is then mapped onto the corresponding US-specific Pool in the BLA layer.  `BLAPosAcqD1` is the positive-valence *acquisition* layer expressing more D1 dopamine receptors, and it is opposed (inhibited) by a corresponding `BLAPosExtD2` D2-dominant *extinction* layer.
+The BLA learns at the time of the US, in response to dopamine and ACh (see below), so any stimulus or memory representation reliably present just before the onset of the US is then mapped onto the corresponding US-specific Pool in the BLA layer.  `BLAPosAcqD1` is the positive-valence *acquisition* layer expressing more D1 dopamine receptors, and it is opposed (inhibited) by a corresponding `BLAPosExtD2` D2-dominant *extinction* layer.
 The PVLV model of [Mollick et al. (2020)](https://ccnlab.org/papers/MollickHazyKruegerEtAl20.pdf) describes all of this in great detail.

 There are 2x2 BLA types: Positive or Negative valence US's with Acquisition vs. Extinction:

-* BLAPosD1 = Pos / Acq
+* `BLAPosAcqD1` = Positive valence, Aquisition
-* BLAPosD2 = Pos / Ext
+* `BLAPosExtD2` = Positive valence, Extinction
-* BLANegD2 = Neg / Acq
+* `BLANegAcqD2` = Negative valence, Acquisition
-* BLANegD1 = Neg / Ext
+* `BLANegAcqD1` = Negative valence, Extinction

-The D1 / D2 flips the sign of the influence of DA on the plus-phase activation of the BLA neuron (D1 = excitatory, D2 = inhibitory).
+The D1 / D2 flips the sign of the influence of DA on the activation and sign of learning of the BLA neuron (D1 = excitatory, D2 = inhibitory).

-The (new) learning rule for PosAcqD1, based on the axon trace code, is:
+The learning rule for PosAcqD1 is:

-* DWt = lr * DALr * Tr_prv * |CaSpkP - SpkPrv|_+
+* `DWt = lr * DALr * Send_prv * |CaSpkP - SpkPrv|_+`
-    + CaSpkP: current trial plus phase Ca -- also has DA modulation reflected in a D1 / D2 direction
+    + `CaSpkP`: receiver current trial plus phase Ca -- also has DA modulation reflected in a D1 / D2 direction.
-    + SpkPrv: CaSpkP from the previous ThetaCycle (trial).
+    + `SpkPrv`: receiver CaSpkP from the previous ThetaCycle (trial).
 Thus, as in the Leabra PVLV, the outcome / US is compared to the prior t-1 trial.
 This difference is positively-rectified: negative deltas are 0.
-    + Tr_prv: is S * R trace from *previous* time (i.e., not yet reflecting new Tr update -- as in CTPrjn)
+    + `Send_prv`: is the sending activity from *previous* trial -- this is also integrated over time in the `Tr` trace variable (can accumulate eligibility trace if Tau > 1).
-    + DALr: is the DA modulation of learning rate, implemented via `RLrate` factor via `Learn.NeuroMod` params.
+    + `DALr`: is the DA modulation of learning rate, implemented via `RLrate` factor via `Learn.NeuroMod` params.
 This includes the `Diff` lrate factor as in standard axon, which is likewise based on the between-trial diff as opposed to the plus - minus phase differences.
+    + `[ ]_+` indicates the positive rectification of the delta -- there is a `BLAAcq.NegDeltaLRate` parameter that applies when this delta is negative -- typically .01, producing a very slow decrease relative to increase.

 The key logic for using the t-1 to t delta is that it self-limits the learning once BLA neurons start coming on for the CS -- initially they are activated by the US directly, so the delta occurs at the US trial, but after sufficient learning, BLA neurons activate at the CS and remain active during the intervening trial, so that there is no longer a delta at the US.

 ## Extinction learning

-If LHb Dip summed over trials accumulates above a threshold, then an expected reward is considered to have not occurred, and the current actively maintained goal is reset.
-Timing-wise, the ACh associated with a reward salience outcome is registered at the end of the trial in which the absence is registered, along with the reset of the associated active goal maintenance.
-This ACh modulates learning in BLA and VS on such reward salience trials.

 TODO: